 Amazon Go: Amazon’s secret payments weapon?

-Developing product remains an area of strength for Amazon, especially as it iterates on its in-house biometrics payments technology piloted within its Amazon Go grocery store.
+Developing its products remains an area of strength for Amazon, especially as it iterates on its in-house biometric payments technology piloted within its expansive Amazon Go grocery stores.

-Today, 22 Amazon Go stores are live in Seattle, New York, San Francisco, and Chicago.
-Additional standalone Amazon Go locations are planned for Chicago and San Francisco, including a 2,125-square-foot complex in San Francisco’s Embarcadero Center.
+Today, more than 25 Amazon Go stores are live in Seattle, New York, San Francisco, and Chicago.

-An RBC Capital Markets report put the average annual sales of an Amazon Go location at about $1.5M.
-As many as 3,000 Amazon Go locations could open by 2021, according to Bloomberg.
-That scale would make Amazon Go a $4.5B business.
+The average annual sales of an Amazon Go location come in at about $1.5M, according to RBC Capital Markets.
+And with as many as 3,000 Amazon Go locations slated to open in the coming years, Amazon Go could become a $4.5B business.

 Again, while the company typically does not make its proprietary technology available commercially, it looks to be taking a different approach with Amazon Go.